SapienzaNLP/reading-group/_posts/2020-09-28-next_reading_group.md

 ---
 layout: post
-title: A Brief Talk on the Importance of Natural Language Processing in Biomedicine.
+title: Encoder decoder, a.k.a. where copying isn’t cheating (even on the test set)
 ---
 **When**:  Wednesday 30th of September, 9:00 AM